 ExpressVPN provides a great combination of a wide range of server locations, over 3,000 individual servers and a seriously great user experience to boot.
 And, Tom's Guide readers can claim three free months of ExpressVPN with every 12-month plan – that's 15 months for the price of 12.
 If you don't like it?
 You can claim your money back within 30 days.View Deal

 CyberGhost has earned its second-place spot thanks to its genuinely huge number of VPN servers.
-No other provider comes close to its 6,000+ servers, and with that comes an inherent reliability and variety.
+Almost no other provider comes close to its 6,400+ servers, and with that comes an inherent reliability and variety.